Madhumitha1711/FashionShopping_React/README.md

 ## Shopping Portfolio

-This is shopping portfolio project built using react and used redux for state management.
+This is shopping portfolio project built using react library and used redux is used for state management.
-Firebase is used for backend authentication and Firestore is used as database
+Firebase Authentication is used for backend authentication functionality .
+Firestore is used as database .

 ## How to run